durgadhatri/DurgaODLdoc/rds_and_ec2/rdspage2.md

 ## Key Learnings

 In this hands-on lab, you will be learning the following:
-- Understanding of Amazon RDS
+- Understanding of Amazon RDS.
 - Creating and configuring EC2 instances.
-- Creating and configuring the RDS DB instance
+- Creating and configuring the RDS DB instance.
-- Connecting and configuring the EC2 instance with RDS DB instance
+- Connecting and configuring the EC2 instance with RDS DB instance.
-- Familiarity with MySQL databases and their command line clients
+- Familiarity with MySQL databases and their command line clients.

 ## Hands-on Lab
 Exercise 1: Creating an EC2 Instance